Shyu-Lab/APEA/README.md

 # AMIA 2025 Annual Symposium Conference

+This code repository is the paper we published at AMIA 2025 Annual Symposium Conference.

 ### Paper Title
 APEA: A Type 1 Diabetes Self-Management Ambient-AI Assistance Tool that Bridges Trajectory Prediction, Interactive Explanation, and Just-in-Time Adaptive Intervention Action